1990 Nissan GTR Bee R 324R 7610

 The engine was also tuned by Bee Racing, with many unique cosmetic accessories from the tuning shop including the "Bee R Anniversary" coil pack cover, Bee R Catch Can and emblem on the cam gear cover.

-As you can see from this photo of the car's interior when it went through auction, it had stock seats, Nismo floor mats, auxiliary gauges and some carbon fiber trim pieces.
-I aim to restore many of those missing or replaced elements.
+As you can see from this photo of the car's interior when it went through auction, it has stock seats, NISMO floor mats, auxiliary gauges and some carbon fiber trim pieces.
 The car had many piggy back modules added on for tuning.
-Thankfully, the car's first US owner, Tim, had all that replaced with an AEM standalone ECU, which cleaned up the interior greatly and I'm assuming made the car run a lot better!
+Thankfully, the car's first US owner, Tim, had all that replaced with an AEM standalone ECU, which cleaned up the interior greatly and made the car run a lot better!

 Tim took the car to Countersteer Motorsports in Georgia for service, including installation of an AEM standalone ECU as well as a new head gasket, Tomei twin turbos and titanium exhaust, injectors and fueling mods.
 Countersteer is one of the premier GTR shops in the country, and they were recently featured in a video with WhistlinDiesel, who owns two R32 GTRs.
-It is reported that the car made 500hp but I have not yet been able to confirm that.
-Some dyno tuning will be in the car's future once again.
+It is reported that the car made 500hp.
 After Tim, the car was owned by Chad in Florida.
 Chad reported that the car made quite a splash on the local car scene and won several car shows.
 He was nice enough to send me this picture.

 Derek later sold the car to Michael in Wisconsin.
 Michael had the car serviced by John Vassos, which is how I eventually learned of it.
 Besides service work, Michael and his father basically kept the car garaged and maintained until they decided it needed a new home.
 I was happy to oblige!
-Here the car is, loaded up on the trailer for transport back to Chicago.
-I had to remove the front bumper for transport.
-If the front fender looks like a slightly lighter shade of blue, that's because it is.
-At any rate, the wrap would soon be coming off.
-Stay tuned for more updates as this exciting car project continues!
+Today, the car is a treasured piece in our family collection.
+The GTR is a fascinating car and we continue to be impressed by the world-beating engineering that Nissan put into this car that earned it the nickname Godzilla!